Karthikr32/bookmyride/README.md

 #### 📝 Description

-The **View Own Bookings API** enables authenticated passengers to securely access their complete booking history, including upcoming trips, past journeys, and cancelled records.
-Designed for real-world, high-traffic user dashboards, this endpoint provides a **structured, paginated**, and **privacy-focused** data flow that exposes only the passenger’s own records.
-Its response model cleanly separates booking details and bus information, ensuring predictable rendering across modern web and mobile UIs while maintaining strong access control and data-ownership guarantees.
+The **View Own Bookings API** allows registered passengers with the **USER** role to access their complete booking history, including upcoming trips, past journeys, and cancelled bookings.
+Designed for the **User Dashboard**, it provides **paginated, structured,** and **privacy-focused responses** that expose only the authenticated user’s records.
+This API enables a seamless, personalized experience by giving users clear visibility into their travel history, fare details, route information, and ticket statuses.
+Its nested DTO structure separates booking and bus details, allowing frontends to efficiently render trip summaries, tables, or timelines.
+With consistent pagination and strict privacy controls, it ensures a reliable and scalable dashboard experience even for users with extensive booking histories.

-Key Features:
+**Key Features:**
 - **Full booking visibility:** Access past bookings, upcoming trips, and cancelled journeys.
 - **Secure user-scoped data:** Strictly returns bookings belonging to the authenticated passenger (`USER` role).
 - **Structured DTO response:** Clear separation of `BookingInfo` and `BusInfo` for **frontend-friendly** rendering.